axelvaldez/radical-companies/_posts/2-missing-chapters/2023-02-28-even-more-questions.markdown

     </tr>
     <tr>
      <th>
-      <p>Right!
-Well, no&hellip; yes, she can learn.
+      <p>Well, yes, she can learn.
 But I need her to know that specific language the minute she walks in the door.</p>
      </th>
      <td>
       <p>That sounds like bad planning on your part, right?&hellip; By the way, do you know how to program?</p>